LinkedInLearning/headless-wp-rest-api-app-2825134/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
+	- WordPress
+	- The Taskbook plugin from the other set of exercise files in this course.
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+2. Clone this repository to any folder of your computer using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+3. Open the folder using a code editor like VS Code, and run the app in a live server environment.